 Transfer the cooked meatballs to a serving dish and keep warm while you make the creamy mustard sauce.

 Make the creamy mushroom sauce:

 To make the stock, dissolve 1 vegetable stock cube and 1 beef cube in one and a half cups of boiling water and pour into the butter and flour mixture.
-Whisk over a low heat until the mixture thickens, then remove from the heat and mix through the cream, soy sauce and dijon mustard.
+Whisk over low heat until the mixture thickens, then remove from the heat and mix through the cream, soy sauce, and dijon mustard.

 Pour the sauce over the meatballs in the serving dish, garnish with chopped parsley and serve over a pile of spaghetti.

 Why not try serving these meatballs on a bed of creamy mashed potatoes, or fluffy white rice, pour the sauce over the top, and serve them with a side dish of fresh green vegetables, such as broccoli or peas.